guspan-tanadi/larswander.combylwander/content/writing/centering-and-scaling.md

     3000x3000px of resolution.

-A common approach is to generate all of your shapes/geometry on the unit square (all `x,y` coordinates fall in the range `[0, 1]`), and then before rendering multiply by the screen resolution.
+A common approach is to generate all of your shapes/geometry on the unit square (meaning all `x, y` coordinates fall in the range `[0, 1]`), and then when rendering multiply all values by the screen resolution.
 This works fine if your output resolution is still square, and your source geometry is perfectly bounded by the unit square.

 <svg width="100%" height="370px" viewbox="0 0 600 370">
   <defs>